aeturrell/coding-for-economists/coming-from-r.md

 - **data.table**: if you use this library instead of **dplyr**, have no fear as there's an almost identical library in Python called [**datatable**](https://datatable.readthedocs.io/en/latest/).
 It's not nearly as popular in Python as **data.table** is in R, but it's a very high quality library.

+- **here**: Lots of people switching from R to Python ask what the equivalent of the `here()` function is.
+The "best practice" answer is that you shouldn't need one!
+It's good practice to have your Visual Studio Code (or other IDE) console and interactive Python window automatically start *within* the directory of your project; that is, you should always be "here" automatically.
+In Visual Studio Code, you can ensure that the interactive window starts in the root directory of your project by setting "Jupyter: Notebook File Root" to "${workspaceFolder}" in the Settings menu.
+For the integrated command line, change "Terminal › Integrated: Cwd" to "${workspaceFolder}" too.
+If you still need a replacement for `here`, then the [pyprojroot](https://github.com/chendaniely/pyprojroot) package has you covered.

 ## Need a specific library that's in R but not in Python?

 You can run a full R session from Python (if you already have R installed).
 Here's an example: